-Font case describes how characters are capitalized within a word or phrase.
-"Font" refers to the typeface used to display the letters, while "case" refers to the capitalization of each letter.
-The following are examples of different font cases, displayed in the corresponding style.
+Font case describes the way characters are capitalized within a word or phrase.
+"Font" refers to the typeface used to display the letters, while "case" refers to their capitalization.
+Below are examples of different font cases, shown in their corresponding style.

 - UPPER CASE - every character is capitalized